RoryO/JAweSomePlayer/README.md

 Set to something truthy to use only the native browser playback engine.
 If combined with useFlash, will have no effect.

+useNativeControls: Default: undefined.

+Set to something truthy to use the native OS playback controls of the media element instead of constructing an HTML interface.
+Does not work with Flash.

 QUESTIONS
 ===
 Q: Why not use jQuery or something similar?